 Frequently asked questions about general insurance and the Financial Claims Scheme

 This page contains frequently asked questions relating to the Financial Claims Scheme (FCS) for general insurers.
 A list of all general insurers covered under the FCS is available here.

-The FCS only covers policies issued by general insurance companies.
+The FCS only covers policies issued by general insurance companies authorised by APRA.
 It does not cover life insurance policies or private health insurance policies (although private health insurance policyholders may be protected under the Private Health Insurance (Collapsed Insurer Levy) Act 2003).

-In addition, there are some insurance products that are specifically excluded from the FCS.
+In addition, there are some general insurance products that are specifically excluded from the FCS.
 These include:

 - policies that are required to be held under State or Territory law and are protected separately by arrangements administered by the State or Territory